fozz38/Recommendation_system/README.md

 Youssef Abdelnasser Ahmed

 ## 🇪🇬 Initiative
-This project was submitted as part of the "Innovative Youth Initiative" (مبادرة شباب مبتكرون) supported by the Ministry of Youth and Sports, Egypt.
+This project was submitted as part of the "Innovative Youth Initiative" (Shabab Mobtakeron) supported by the Ministry of Youth and Sports, Egypt.